Understanding the Role of Gateway Drugs In Addiction

 A gateway drug refers to a substance that is believed to increase the likelihood of progressing to the use of more potent and harmful drugs.
 They can be a precursor to other drugs or an entry point into a broader cycle of drug abuse.

-Gateway drugs flood the brain with dopamine.
-This changes neural pathways, making people more susceptible to drug addiction.
+Gateway drugs flood the brain with dopamine, changing neural pathways and making people more susceptible to addiction.
 The most common gateway drugs are:

 - Nicotine